aprs434/aprs434.github.io/README.md

 |balloons & aircraft|`WIDE2-1`|4|
 |space satellites|`ARISS,WIDE2-1`|5|

-- The first n digit in n-N paradigm paths indicates the coverage level of the digipeater, whereby 1 is for domestic fill‑in digipeaters and 2 is for county-level digipeaters.
+- The first `n` digit in `n-N` paradigm paths indicates the coverage level of the digipeater, whereby `1` is for domestic fill‑in digipeaters and `2` is for county-level digipeaters.
-- The second N digit indicates the number of repeats at the indicated coverage level.
+- The second `N` digit indicates the number of repeats at the indicated coverage level.

 ## Reducing Power Consumption
 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver can be put to sleep when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
 2. GPS modules are also power hogs.
 It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.

 ## Messaging Pager
 Up to now, APRS has been unduly considered to be predominantly a one-way localisation technology.
-This happened to the point that many mistakenly think the "P" in the acronym APRS stands for "position."
-Bob (SK), the of APRS, deeply resented this situation.
-In his view, APRS is foremost both a situational and tactical tool, which includes messaging.
+This went to the point that many mistakenly think the letter "P" in the acronym APRS would stand for "position."
+Bob Bruninga WB4APR (SK), the spiritual father of APRS, deeply resented this situation.

+> _"APRS is not a vehicle tracking system.
+It is a two-way tactical real-time digital communications system between all assets in a network sharing information about everything going on in the local area."_

+In Bob's view of APRS as being foremost a real-time situational and tactical tool, messaging defintely earns its place.
+We set ourselfs the long-term goal of rendering APRS messaging more popular by offering messaging pager designs.

+## Hardware Recommendations
+- TTGO T-Beam as a tracker
+- TTGO LoRa32 as an i-gate

+## ESP32 Firmware Downloads
+Firmware will soon be freely available here for downloading.

+## News & Social
+Feel free to join our public [Telegram Group](https://t.me/aprs434) for the latest news and cordial discussions.